AllyW1/CS457_Project/README.md

    - Develop a visually appealing and user-friendly UI for the game.
    - Display the game board, player information, and game status.
    - Provide clear and intuitive controls for players to interact with the game.

+**Step 5 (Sprint 5):**
+- Error Handling:
+   - Implement error handling mechanisms to catch and handle potential exceptions or unexpected situations.
+   - Handle network errors, invalid input, and other potential issues gracefully.
+   - Provide informative error messages to the user.
+- Integration Testing:
+   - Test the entire game system to ensure that all components work together as expected.
+   - Simulate different scenarios and test edge cases to identify potential bugs or issues.
+- Security/Risk Evaluation:
+   - Write a single paragraph or list describing what security issues your game may have and how they can be addressed.
+You do not need to address the security issues, just enumerate them and comment on how they could be addressed in a future iteration of the game.